Skip to main content

 device.submit();

-Depth and stencil buffers are also cleared to default values:
+Depth and stencil buffers should normally also be cleared to default values:

 const renderPass = device.beginRenderPass({